Ricardo Rodriguez (footballer): AC Milan

 On 8 June 2017, it was announced that Rodriguez joined Serie A club AC Milan on a four-year deal.
 The fee was reported as €15 million plus €2 million in bonuses.
 He chose the number 68 shirt, after the year his mother was born.

 He played his first official match for Milan and managed to score his first goal, a free kick, to win the first leg of Milan's Europa League qualification match against CS U Craiova on 27 July.
 He also played in the second leg the following week and assisted Patrick Cutrone's goal from the set piece as Milan beat their opponent 2–0.
 Rodriguez made his Serie A debut in a 3–0 home victory against Crotone on 21 August, and his first league goal came from a penalty kick in a 2–0 win against SPAL at the San Siro on 20 September.
 On 15 October in the Derby della Madonnina, he gave away a late penalty from which Mauro Icardi completed his hat-trick to win the game 3–2 for Inter.
 Since then, whilst being a regular for Milan, he has not reached the heights that were expected of him, with Milan failing repeatedly to reach the Champions League.
 Most recently they failed in 2019 when Atalanta qualified for the first time at their expense.

 Loan to PSV

 On 30 January 2020, he was loaned to Dutch club PSV until the end of the 2019–20 season.

 Torino

 On 19 August 2020, Rodriguez signed with Torino on a 4-year deal.

+Rodriguez left the club on 1 July 2024 when his contract expired.
+In his four years with the club, he made 129 appearances across all competitions, scoring one goal.

+Betis

+On 6 August 2024, La Liga club Betis announced the signing of Rodriguez, contract until 30 June 2026.